Magyar57/mugOS/Docs/Building.md

 - Windows: Not supported.
 Please use WSL2.

 To build the operating system image, run `make` in the root folder.
-If you wish to use a specific compiler or linker, see [Compilers and Linkers](./CompilersAndLinkers.md).

-Note: If you don't wish to recompile binutils and gcc, and install the dependencies, you can use the docker build or a Nix-Shell.
+By default, it will build for the x86_64 architecture.
+If you wish to build for another architecture, (e.g. arm64) add the `make toolchain -E ARCH=arm64` option.

 ## Docker build